yanghuafang/camera-map-localization/docs/BUILD.md

 `./scripts/ci.sh --asan --ubsan` does the same and picks its own build directory so it does not force a rebuild of the plain one.

-Eigen and nlohmann/json are header-only, so they are instrumented along with the code that includes them.
+Eigen, nlohmann/json and stb are header-only, so they are instrumented along code that includes them.
 GoogleTest comes prebuilt from the package manager and is not — which is fine, since the runtime still checks every instrumented translation unit and cam_loc's own code is what these are pointed at.